jdayton3/Confounded/README.md

 Results were obtained by creating a balanced CSV of artificially batched MNIST images, using various methods to correct for the artificial batch effects, and classifying based on batch using the scikit-learn RandomForestClassifier with default parameters.

 Higher accuracies represent that the classifier was still able to detect batch effects after adjustment.
 Since the two batches were balanced, a perfect batch adjustment should yield a classification accuracy of 0.5.
+We also interpret a longer training time to mean that the classifier had a more difficult time detecting differences between batches.

 | Type of adjustment | Accuracy |   Time  |
 |:-------------------|---------:|--------:|